Shashankreddy-Techie/Shashankreddy-Techie/README.md

 # 💫 About Me:
 Hello!
-I'm N. Shashank Reddy, a final year B.Tech student with a passion for technology and innovation.
+I'm N. Shashank Reddy, a final year B.Tech student with a passion and desire for technology and innovation.
 I am currently pursuing my degree in COMPUTER SCIENCE & ENGINEERING WITH AI at PARUL University.
 As I approach the end of my academic journey, I am excited to share my projects and collaborate with others in the tech community.Looking forward to our Future!!!!!!!!!!!

 ## 🌐 Socials: